Vinayak Damodar Savarkar: French Case before the Permanent Court of Arbitration

-Savarkar's arrest at Marseilles caused the French government to protest against the British, arguing that the British could not recover Savarkar unless they took appropriate legal proceedings for his rendition.
+Savarkar's arrest at Marseille caused the French government to lodge a protest against its British counterpart, arguing that Britain could not recover Savarkar unless it took appropriate legal proceedings for his rendition.
 The dispute came before the Permanent Court of International Arbitration in 1910, and it gave its decision in 1911.
 The case excited much controversy as was reported widely by the French press, and it considered it involved an interesting international question of the right of asylum.

-The Court held, firstly, that since there was a pattern of collaboration between the two countries regarding the possibility of Savarkar's escape in Marseilles and there was neither force nor fraud in inducing the French authorities to return Savarkar to them, the British authorities did not have to hand him back to the French for the latter to hold rendition proceedings.
-On the other hand, the tribunal also observed that there had been an "irregularity" in Savarkar's arrest and delivery over to the Indian Army Military Police guard.
+The Court held, firstly, that since there was a pattern of collaboration between the two countries regarding the possibility of Savarkar's escape in Marseille and there was neither force nor fraud in inducing the port authorities to return Savarkar to them, the British did not have to hand him back to the French for the latter to hold rendition proceedings.
+On the other hand, the tribunal also observed that there had been an "irregularity" in Savarkar's arrest and delivery over to his police escort.

 Trial and sentence

 Arriving in Bombay, Savarkar was taken to the Yervada Central Jail in Pune.
 The trial before the special tribunal was started on 10 September 1910.
-One of the charges on Savarkar was the abetment to murder of Nashik Collector A. M. T. Jackson.
+One of the charges on Savarkar was the abetment to murder of Nasik Collector A. M. T. Jackson.
 The second was waging a conspiracy under Indian penal code 121-A against the King Emperor.
-Following the two trials, Savarkar, then aged 28, was convicted and sentenced to 50-years imprisonment and transported on 4 July 1911 to the infamous Cellular Jail in the Andaman and Nicobar Islands.
-He was considered by the British government as a political prisoner.
+Following the two trials, Savarkar, then aged 28, was convicted and sentenced to 50-years imprisonment and transported on 4 July 1911 to the Cellular Jail.